- What does renters insurance cover in a storage unit?

 Does renters insurance cover storage unit flooding?

-Floods are one peril that is generally excluded from the average renters insurance policy.
+No. Flood damage is not covered by renters insurance.
+Flood insurance is required for damage caused by overland flooding, and provides contents coverage in a storage unit at 10% of the personal property content limit.
 This is a coverage that usually requires the addition of a specialized policy.
-You can buy flood insurance from some renters insurance companies or through FEMA’s National Flood Insurance Program.
+You can buy flood insurance through FEMA’s National Flood Insurance Program.

 Does renters insurance cover earthquake damage to a storage unit?